openvinotoolkit/openvino_tensorflow/README.md

 you can successfully build TensorFlow on macOS with a suitable Python environment.

 The requirements for building nGraph bridge are identical to the requirements for building TensorFlow from source.
 For more information, review the [TensorFlow configuration] details.

 ##### Prepare your build environment

-Install the following requirements before building `nGraph-bridge`.
+Install the following requirements before building the `ngraph-bridge`.

-Tensorflow uses a build system called "bazel".
+TensorFlow uses a build system called "bazel".
 For the current version of `bazel`, use [bazel version].

 Install `bazel`: